Stars1233/ScienceBoard/README.md

         TypeError: a bytes-like object is required, not 'NoneType'
     ```

-    input password manually in VMWare and take a new snapshot.
+    fail to authenticate in newly downloaded images; input password once manually in VMWare and take a new snapshot using the same name as before and delete the former one.

 ## Development Manual
+### Introduction of New Apps

+### Crafting the Image

 ## Citation
 🫶 If you are interested in our work or find this repository / our data helpful, please consider using the following citation format when referencing our paper: